Child Jesus images in Mexico: Particular Niño Dios images

 The Niño de las Suertes has a strong following due to its association with Santa Muerte.
 While the image was created in the 19th century, its popular veneration is a recent phenomenon.
 The image was found by two evangelists in the rubble of the Hacienda of San Juan de Dios in Tlalpan.
 It was handed over to Archbishop Francisco Lizana y Beaumont.
 As a number of monasteries wanted to claim it, the archbishop decided to make the decision by lottery.
 It is said that this image favored the Convent of San Bernardo due to the vow of poverty by its nuns.
 This was confirmed by doing the drawing three times.
 In the 19th century, due to tensions between the Mexican government and the Church, the image was moved to Tacubaya when the convent was secularized.
 This image has a skull by the infant's head.
 This originally symbolized the future Passion, but recently it has made this image associated with Santa Muerte, whose devotees visit.

-In Tacuba, there is on image called the Niño Futbolista (Child Football/Soccer player) although its real name is "Santo Niño de los Milagros."
+In Tacuba, there is on image called the Niño Futbolista (Child Football/Soccer player) although its real name is "Santo Niño de los Milagros".
 It is considered to be generous in granting miracles and is in a glass case surrounded by toys given by the faithful to favors received.
 Every four years, when the FIFA World Cup is played, this image is dressed in the uniform of the Mexico national football team, in the hopes that Mexico wins the cup.

 The Santo Niño Doctor de los Enfermos is at a side altar in the parish of San Francisco de Asís en Tepeaca, Puebla.
 The image is old but devotion to it is relatively recent.
 The image used to belong to a nun of the Concepción Béistegui Hospital in Mexico City.
 When the nun was transferred to Tepeaca, she brought the image with her and had it with her as she treated the sick.
-This image has had its own feast day at this church since 1961 on the 30 of April.
+This image has had its own feast day at this church since 1961 on 30 April.

 Other locally famous Niños Dios in Mexico City include the Niño Limosnerito in Colonia Santa Maria la Ribera, the Santo Niño del Verbo Encarnado in Colonia Alfonso XIII, and the Santo Niño Muevo Corazones in Colonia Santa Tomás.
 This last image is credited with the conversion of many people to Catholicism.
 Outside of Mexico City, there are the Niño Jesús de la Salud in Morelia, the Niño Milagroso de Tlaxcala, the Niño Cieguito (Blind Child) in Puebla (so called because it lacks eyes) and the Santo Niño de Atocha in Fresnillo, the lasat a local version of a Spanish depiction.